-Data Summary should show the approximate start and stop date/time times for your study.
+Data Summary will show the computer's best guess of the start and stop date/time times for your study.

 With Start/Stop Time Selection, specify the range of data to use in your report(s).
 Either by whole days, or the actual date/time start and date/time stop of data to use.